Dre Campbell Farm

 Make a homemade cicada spray by mixing two tablespoons of pure, cold-pressed neem oil with a gallon of water in a spray bottle.
 Add a bit of dish soap.
 Shake well to combine.

 Finally, spray the neem oil mixture directly on the cicadas when you see them.
-Aim for complete coverage, drenching the insects.
+This is most effective only when the spray makes direct contact with the insects.

 8. Birds

 Some birds can also help control cicada populations in your yard.
-Once cicadas emerge from the ground, birds like cardinals, bee-eaters, phoebes, and pipits will feast on these insects.
+Birds such as cardinals, blue jays, robins, phoebes, and many other insect-eating species will readily feed on cicadas.

 You can attract more birds to your yard by providing them with food sources, water, and shelter.

-Put up bird feeders with seeds, nuts, etc. Also, a birdbath or fountain should be added so they have access to fresh water.
+Put up bird feeders with seeds, nuts, and other food.
+Also, a birdbath or fountain can be added to provide them with access to fresh water.

-When cicadas are actively buzzing in your area, the birds will focus on this abundant food source.
+When cicadas are abundant, birds will naturally focus on them as a food source in the area.
 While birds alone may not eliminate a cicada infestation, they can help reduce cicada numbers.

 10. Essential Oils

-To make a DIY repellent spray for these pests, add a few drops of your choice of oil in a water-filled spray bottle.
+To give it a try, make a DIY repellent spray for these pests.
+Add a few drops of your choice of oil to a water-filled spray bottle.

-Next, spray it on the affected trees.
-The potent aroma will send cicadas elsewhere.
+Next, spray it lightly on the affected trees.

 11. Cicada Killer Wasps

 So, rather than trying to eliminate cicada killers, simply avoid and ignore them.
-Cicada killers are not aggressive like other wasps.
+Cicada killer wasps are generally not aggressive toward humans.

 Takeaway